nation3/law/Constitution.linked.md

 ### Prohibition of Unfair Taxation
 Taxes may never be introduced into law which tax any Citizen on their worldwide income, regardless of their physical residence and/or use of the Nation3 Jurisdiction.

+### Prohibition of Monopoly Over Currency
+No currency shall be deemed the sole legal tender of the Nation3 Jurisdiction and subject all monetary transactions to its only use.
+The DAO might choose to make the payment, staking or other financial interaction using NATION a requisite of interaction with the Designated Smart Contracts.

 ### Representation
 Status as a Citizen does not (and shall not be deemed to) create, and Citizenship Rights do not (and shall not be deemed to) include, any authority, right or power on the part of a Citizen to: